 It used to be that for the most part business credit cards weren’t competitive with personal credit cards.
-However, over the past few years I’d say that trend has changed significantly.
-Presumably this is because card issuers finally see the amount of potential in this space, especially since a lot of businesses put a lot of spend on credit cards.
+However, over the past few years that trend has changed significantly.
+Presumably this is because card issuers finally see the amount of potential in this space, especially since a lot of businesses put a significant amount of spending on credit cards.

 For those new to business cards, though, picking a card can be a daunting task.
 So in this post I wanted to look at the thought process I recommend going through in deciding which business credit card to get.

-There are quite a few factors to consider, so let’s go through some of those individually.
+There are quite a few factors to consider, so let me address a few of those points.

 Some businesses like earning cash back that they can put back into their business.
 Meanwhile others prefer earning points rewards, either so they can use those points to pay for some business travel they’d take anyway, or to actually take the time to plan a great vacation.